silas-x/soteria-action/README.md

 # GitHub Action for Soteria
-This action enables you to run the Solana smart contract vulnerability scanning tool Soteria as part of your CI/CD pipeline.
+This action enables you to run the Solana smart contract vulnerability scanning tool Soteria as part of your CI/CD pipeline in the simplest possible way.
+There are several ways you can optimise the job and tweak it, but this action aims to make things easy!

 ## Action inputs :ballot_box:
 The action takes the following inputs, but note that they are not required.